Jumieka Langwij

 *Since this is a recent innovation, it will be some time before we get to update all the pages.
 Pardon the delay.

-OU FI RIID AHN RAIT JUMIEKAN
+OU FI RIID AH RAIT JUMIEKAN

 bai Yuubert Devanish